CollaborativeTextArea/textarea/README.md

 it has SyntaxHighlighting tho

-Don't worry, it's near 0% that somebody will brute-force and get your peer ID `(if it's not near 0%, that's ChatGPT's calculation fault 👍)`

 yes i made https://textarea.js.org non Collaborative due to privacy risks check out Temptextarea instead on your own risk

 > Ok, enough writing, you get the point now.